theRTB/ForzaGUI/README.md

 - map

 ### Steps for collecting data per car tune:
+- Easiest place to collect data is at the drag strip at the main Horizon Festival
 - Press F10 to start monitoring
 - Optional: Coast at low speed (~10km/h) at high gear to measure wheel size (avoid inputs)
   - After measuring untick Tracking on wheel radius
 - Press F9 to enable ratio collecting
   - Drive around a bit per gear until number stabilizes in Ratio column bottom right
-  - AWD cars with different front/rear wheel sizes will have a floating ratio and are not quite right yet
+  - AWD cars can have a floating ratio and are not quite right yet, to be investigated
 - Press F9 to stop ratio collecting
-- Head to the main drag strip at the main Horizon Festival
-  - Upgrade tire compound if car is traction limited, to slick or even drag if necessary
 - Select an appropriate gear (4th gear is generally fine)
   - Gear must have enough torque to accelerate from idle rpm
   - Gear must be long enough to be affected by drag near rev limit
   - Car must be able to accelerate from idle to rev limit within 1.6km/1mile
   - Do a test run if you are unsure, higher gears are more accurate
 - Take note of the engine_idle_rpm, you want to be above this number to avoid clutch behaviour
-- Align car with drag strip
+- Align car with drag strip at either far side
 - Press F8 and let RPM drop to near idle rpm
 - Press and hold W (default keyboard key for accel)
 - Release W after engine hits rev limit